 Photo : Waiting area of the Centre Cardio-Pédiatrique Cuomo, Dakar, Senegal - © 2016 Cuomo Foundation

-In an interview published by Le Monde on June 14, 2017, German Finance Minister Wolfgang Schaüble underlines the importance of the African continent in the current geopolitical scene and launched an international call for private investments in the continent.
+In an interview published by Le Monde on June 14, 2017, German Minister of Finance Wolfgang Schaüble underlines the importance of the African continent in the current geopolitical scene and launched an international call for private investments in the continent.

 Admitting that the migratory crisis has opened the eyes of the German political class, Mr. Schaüble develops how the destiny of Africa is linked to that of its neighbour, Europe, "both by its potential and the risks it represents".